elbarroca/lx_hack/README.md

 [![Tech: LLM Agent](https://img.shields.io/badge/Tech-LLM_Agent-blueviolet)](https://openai.com)
 [![Platform: Vexa AI](https://img.shields.io/badge/Transcription-Vexa_AI-orange)](https://vexa.ai/)

-This project automates the process of transcribing Google Meet calls and generating intelligent analysis using an LLM.
+Veritas AI automates the process of transcribing Google Meet calls and generating intelligent analysis using an LLM.
 It acts as a powerful agent that joins meetings, captures the conversation, and produces a structured summary, action items, and more, creating a verifiable source of truth from every call.

 ## The Problem 🤔